It always seemed strange to me that Latvia was ranked 2nd greenest country in the world according to the Environmental Performance Index in 2012.

 At the supermarket

 At the supermarket, look out for the words “ekoloģisks”, “bioloģisks”, “no bioloģiskās lauksaimniecības”, and the “Latvijas ekoprodukts” stamp on packaging to determine whether the item is local and organic.
 Producers go through a strict certification process to attain the status.
-The European organic label is also in use.
+Some products will have the European organic label.

 For non-organic but local produce, look out for the “zaļā karotīte” or green spoon stamp.
 To attain said stamp, producers have to prove that at least 75% of the product’s ingredients are sourced in Latvia, and that the product is made in Latvia.